 Then, students used glue stick to attach them to a large popsicle stick (starting at the top so there is room for the tree trunk).
 A parent volunteer had hot-glued red ribbon to the back of each stick the day before, so the ornaments were ready to hang.

 Drip Paint Ornaments (Parent Gifts)

 My first two years in 1st grade, we made these beautiful drip-paint ornaments.
+They’ve become a staple in our set of Winter Art projects.
 Conquering them over the course of 3 indoor-recess periods (8 kids at a time) made the project manageable, and the results always wow!
 My first graders are so proud of their beautiful creations and families have an ornament that is tree-worthy!
 See our process here.

-These are some of my favorite, simple holiday projects.
+These are some of my favorite, simple Winter art projects.
 From parent gifts to celebrating success, December and January are the perfect months to channel the goodness of the season!

 Join me for weekly classroom updates and free resources that are just-right for your guided math classroom!